enormandeau/github_tutorial/files/04_basic_workflow.md

 ### Adding new files

-The `planets` folder should now appear in your file browser.
+The `planets` folder should now appear on your desktop.
 Since we only have one planet, we will start by adding a second one.
 In the `planets/data` folder, add a file named `Mars`.
-Double-click on it to open it and add a one-line description of the planet Mars, for example:
+Open it with your text editor and add a one-line description of the planet Mars, for example:

 ```bash